Before asking questions or reporting problems to the contact address, please make sure your question has not been answered in the past.

 The main point of the spatial resampling XYZ spacing is to make sure that all calculations are performed with the same voxel size whatever the voxel size of the input image.
 This is important because textural feature values depend on voxel size.
 If all input images have the same voxel size, the user does not have to worry about this spacing, as it will be set by default to the voxel size so will always be the same.
 If the voxel size is not always the same for the different images processed in a study, then a fixed voxel size should be chosen (eg 2 x 2 x 2 mm in PET), and then used that for all images.
 This will remove the variability in texture values due to different voxel size.

-I would like to ask You about parameters in "Intensity of Discretization" in MR images.
-How to determine this values?
-And how this value effect to our results.
+Parameters for "Intensity of Discretization" in MR images.
+How to determine these values?
+And how will the values impact our results?

 Intensity discretization setting does depend on the MR sequence that is used, but usually, we would recommend using 128 bins and so-called absolute resampling.